-There is an advantage of using a separate topic since sometimes you want different recipients: It makes sense for a system admin to get alerts by SMS, but to get the daily summary by email only.
-The display name of the topic also appears in the message (in emails it appears as the sender name), so with separate topics it is easier to know which is which.
+There is an advantage of using a separate topic since sometimes you want different recipients: It makes sense for a system admin to get alerts by SNS, but to get the daily summary by email only.
+The display name of the topic also appears in the message (in emails it appears as the sender name), so with separate topics it is easier to distinguish alerts.